|

 in a high dust environment and paper filters become clogged quickly

+under those conditions.
 I recommend a high flow paper element filter or K&N be used

 for pavement driving and that you switch back to the stock oil

-bath air cleaner when driving off the pavement If you leave the
+bath air cleaner when driving off the pavement.
+If you leave the

 stock filter in place it doesn't take long to make the switch and